Rookie legislator leaves Tory caucus over decisions affecting francophones

 Asked whether the Liberals would try to recruit Simard, Wynne said neither she nor her colleagues have had that conversation with the newly independent legislator, but added they are open to those who want to work with them.

-The Assemblee de la francophonie de l’Ontario, an organization representing Franco-Ontarians, said it respects Simard’s decision to sever ties with the government.
+The Assemblee de la francophonie de l’Ontario, an organization representing Franco-Ontarians, said it respects Simard’s decision to break away from the government.

 “Ms. Simard is a principled person who has a right to manage her political future.
 We thank her for being a friend of Ontario’s francophone community,” the group said on Twitter.